umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-3.md

 ### Summary of the Artefact

-The report addresses issues of innovation in Australia and the contribution of the IP system to a dynamic economy.
-It shows that intellectual property is not just about stopping people copying it, it's about innovation, commercialisation and economic activity (IP Australia, 2024).
+The organisation has raised issues of innovation in Australia and the IP system that promotes innovation and a dynamic economy.
+The use of the IP rights is not only to safeguard the IP against any imitation, but they also help in stimulating innovations and economic activities (IP Australia, 2024).

 ### Reflection and Justification

-This artefact was chosen because it expanded my knowledge of the use of intellectual property.
-The Week 7 workshop covered various types of IP rights: patents, trademarks, designs, copyright and trade secrets.
-It was important for me to get an understanding of the importance of these protections from an innovator or technology company perspective because of this artefact.
-I should appreciate and respect the rights of others in relation to technological and creative work, as a future ICT professional.
+The above-mentioned artefact has been chosen as the object for my reflection because it has helped me to broaden my knowledge about the use of intellectual property.
+During the workshop in Week 7, I have learned about different types of IP rights that include patents, trademarks, designs, copyright, and trade secrets.
+It was important for me to learn the importance of such protection from the innovator or technology company perspective because of the above-mentioned artefact.
+As ICT specialist, I need to value and respect the rights of others in relation to their technological and creative work.

 ---

 ## Artefact 4 – Copyright in Australia: Key Idea from Workshop 7

-### Summary of the Artefact
+This is the summary of the Artefact.

-One of the main concepts I chose to explore from the Week 7 workshop is the concept of copyright protection in Australia.
+The main idea of the Week 7 workshop that I decided to investigate is copyright protection in Australia.
 The workshop highlighted that copyright is about the manner and form of the information, not the information itself and that copyright is for original works.
 Registration of copyright is not required, it is automatic.
 Computer programs, photographs, artwork, music, sound recordings, broadcasts and films, are examples of protected material (CQUniversity Australia, 2026).

 ### Reflection and Justification

-This is a concept that I chose because it is directly related to the work of ICT professionals who frequently operate with software and digital content, as well as its copyright.
+I selected this concept as it is directly linked to the work of ICT professionals who are often working with software and/or digital content and copyright.
 I learned that I don't necessarily have the right to copy or reuse material found on the Internet.
 In the future when using material created by someone else I will make sure that I pay more attention to copyright ownership, licence, permission and attribution.

 ---

-## Use of Artificial Intelligence
+AI is already being applied in the medical field.AI is already being used in healthcare.

-This e-portfolio is the result of the planning and research processes, which have incorporated Artificial Intelligence tools.
-A portfolio has been structured with the aid of ChatGPT to help identify possible artefacts and understand the related concepts of IP.
-Information was checked with the Week 7 workshop and original sources.
+This is an e-portfolio produced by the planning and research process, and using Artificial Intelligence tools.
+Using ChatGPT a portfolio has been designed to assist in identifying potential artefacts and the concepts surrounding them and IP.
+Information was verified in the Week 7 workshop and originals.
 I then skimmed the content, and wrote my own interpretation, reflecting on my learning and workshop experience.

 ---